 - All students admitted as freshmen are monitored in their first semester for the Semester 1 critical-tracking criteria, regardless of the number of credits they have earned through dual enrollment and credit by examination.

 - If a student is off-track for two consecutive terms, she or he must change to a major more appropriate to their skills, goals, and performance.
-Once the student selects a new major, they should contact the college offering that major to schedule an appointment with an advisor to discuss changing majors.
+After the student selects a new major, they should contact the college offering that major to schedule an appointment with an advisor to discuss changing majors.

 If a student is predicted to be